skyformat99/ubjsc/README.md

     Do not use original from http://argtable.sourceforge.net/.
 It lacks some necessary CMake exports stuff.

+For development purposes:

+- Install library & developer headers of [criterion]https://github.com/Snaipe/Criterion/).
+    Don't ask me how to do it.

 Other compilers (like cygwin/clang) should work, but I did not test them.

 #### Optional: Python